Aviah/one-click-django-docs/multiple_sites.md

 ### Save Config Files and DB Dump of mysite2

-Now add `etc` directory to the 2nd site repository, and copy the files, similarily to what you saved to the first site.
+Now add `etc` directory to the 2nd site repository, and copy the files, similarly to what you saved to the first site.

 Add the files and commit.